opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 subject=/C=CA/ST=ONTARIO/L=TORONTO/O=ORG/OU=UNIT/CN=node1.example.com
 ```

 If you compare this string to the ones in `elasticsearch.yml` above, you can see that you need to invert the order of elements and use commas rather than slashes.
-Enter this to get the correct string:
+Enter this command to get the correct string:

 ```bash
 openssl x509 -subject -nameopt RFC2253 -noout -in node.pem
 ```

-Then you can copy and paste the output:
+Then you can copy and paste the output into `elasticsearch.yml`:

 ```
 subject= CN=node1.example.com,OU=UNIT,O=ORG,L=TORONTO,ST=ONTARIO,C=CA